 Unfortunately, this is far from an exhaustive list.
 These examples merely illustrate that the range of industries targeted is wide and varied.

-Third-Party Risk Management Compliance
+Why is Third-Party Risk Management and Compliance Important?

 Even in the absence of a successful breach, failure to adequately assess third-party risks may be costly, as exemplified by last October’s $60 million fine imposed on Morgan Stanley, by the Office of the Comptroller of the Currency.
 The consent order stated that, in 2016, the bank “failed to adequately assess the risk of using third party vendors, including subcontractors,” and in 2019, it “experienced similar vendor management control deficiencies in connection with the decommissioning of wide area application services devices.”